 -XX:MaxPermSize JVM option from the

 TEAMCITY_SERVER_MEM_OPTS environment variable, if previously configured, since it is ignored in Java 8.

 If slowness, OutOfMemory errors occur, or you consistently see a memory-related warning in the TeamCity UI, increase the setting to the next level.

-recommended setting for medium server use (the 32-bit Java should be used):
+recommended setting for medium server use: for 32-bit Java

 recommended setting for large server use (64-bit Java should be used):